top of page

 Our guarantee is contingent upon an evaluation from our vet.
 We strive to produce quality puppies and have never had our health guarantee put in effect.
 However, if there comes a time where we must act on this we have options of either replacing the puppy, covering the cost or coming up with another affordable and acceptable solution.

 We do place a lot of emphasis on quality feed and age appropriate exercise with our puppies.
-These are extra large breeds and grow very quickly.
+The extra large breeds, especially grow very quickly.
 We will help guide you through this fast pace growth to ensure your puppy grows soundly.

 When should I spay or neuter my puppy?